unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Type reification

-Generics at runtime can be dealt with two strategies:
+Generics at runtime can be handled with two strategies:
 * **erasure**: generic information is used by the compiler, but it's discarded at runtime
     * Java / Scala
-* **monomorphization**: concrete type are emitted when generic types are actually used
+* **monomorphization**: concrete types are emitted when generic types are actually used
     * Rust / C#

 Delicate balance between executable size, performance, and usability

-Kotlin uses erasure, but allows to control inlining via the `inline` keyword.
+Kotlin uses erasure, but allows inlining to be controlled via the `inline` keyword.
 <br>
 In inlined functions, *types can be locally monomorphized*!
 <br>